Pontiac (automobile): Canadian/export models

 GM Canada also built right-hand drive versions of their Pontiacs for export to Australia, New Zealand, and South Africa as knock-down kits until the late 1960s.
 The interiors of these cars more closely resembled the equivalent Chevrolets than the Canadian market cars did, as the Chevys had already been designed for right-hand drive.

 When the compact Chevrolet Corvair and Pontiac Tempest were introduced in 1960 the Corvair was built in Canada, but the Tempest was not.
 Importing the Tempest into Canada from the United States was not a viable option as the duties that would have had to have been paid would have substantially increased the price of what was supposed to be the least-expensive Pontiac.
 Tentative plans to build a Pontiac version of the Corvair were scrapped when the more conventional Chevy II was introduced in late-1961.
 GM Canada developed a new brand exclusively for the Canadian market for their rebadged Chevy IIs, the Acadian.
 Acadians were sold alongside the rest of the Pontiac lineup at Pontiac-Buick-GMC dealerships until 1971.
 When the mid-sized Chevrolet Chevelle was introduced in 1964 it was sold in Canada as the Acadian Beaumont ('Beaumont' was formerly the top-level trim of Chevy II-based Acadian), and in 1966 Beaumont became its own marque.
 The Beaumont-badged Chevelles were in production in Canada until 1969.

 Even after the 1965 Autopact (and Canada–United States Free Trade Agreement that replaced it in 1988), the practice of building Pontiac-badged Chevrolets for sale at Canadian dealers continued until the brand was discontinued in 2010.
-Such cars include the Astre (based on the Vega), the Acadian (based on the Chevette), the Sunburst (based on the Spectrum), the Firefly (based on the Sprint), the Tempest (based on the Corsica), the Sunrunner (based on the Tracker), the Pursuit (based on the Cobalt; later badged as the "G5 Pursuit" and simply "G5"), and the Wave (based on the Aveo; later badged the "G3 Wave" and "G3").
+Such cars include the Astre (based on the Vega), the Acadian (based on the Chevette), the Tempest (based on the Corsica), and the Pursuit (based on the Cobalt; later badged as the "G5 Pursuit" and simply "G5").
+There were also Pontiac-badged versions of captive imports more commonly known with Chevrolet/Geo badging in the United States: the Sunburst (based on the Isuzu I-Mark/Chevrolet Spectrum), the Firefly (based on the Suzuki Cultus/Chevrolet Sprint), the Sunrunner (based on the Suzuki Vitara/Geo Tracker), and the Wave (based on the Daewoo Kalos/Chevrolet Aveo; later badged the "G3 Wave" and "G3").